miotke/andrewmiotke.com/_posts/2021-07-22-LearningCron.md

 categories: update
 ---

+These notes are not exhaustive.
+As I learn more I'll try and update this post.

 Cron jobs are useful for running automated tasks in Linux based environments.
 The syntax is kind goofy and took me reading a few different articles to really grasp it.
 I found this great article, [Writing a basic cron job in Linux](https://techgirlkb.guru/2018/10/writing-a-basic-cron-job-in-linux/) which really helped give a good understanding on how the astrisk syntax works.

 ```cron